chandan-kumar-singh2063/eless-app/README.md

 ## 📱 About ELESS

-ELESS (Electrical Engineering Student's Society) is a modern, feature-rich mobile application designed to streamline the management of electronics laboratory equipment.
-The app provides students and administrators with an intuitive platform to browse devices, request equipment, track events, and receive real-time notifications.
+ELESS app is a modern, feature-rich mobile application designed to streamline the inventory and events of Electrical Engineering Student's Society .
+The app provides students and administrators with an intuitive platform to browse devices, request products, track events and receive real-time notifications.

 Built with Flutter and powered by a Django backend, ELESS offers a seamless offline-first experience with intelligent caching, responsive design for all screen sizes, and comprehensive state management.